 - Note that these imports can’t be deleted – they’re a one-off event for updating due dates for your client's tax returns; If you’ve uploaded a wrong file so the due dates are wrong, simply re-import again with a current file to update all dates.

 Exceptions come about through discrepancies with the ATO data when compared with the authorities within your AccountKit client data.
-When you press the exception number on a current import, the current exceptions are listed down below for actioning.
+When you press the exception number on a current import, the current exceptions are listed down below for actioning in the 'Import Exceptions' List.

-- Please note that an update can take quite a while, so feel free to open a separate tab to keep working elsewhere.
+- Please note that a full update can take quite a while, so feel free to open a separate tab to keep working elsewhere.

 - Here is a list of exceptions and the methods for fixing.